Affiliated Departments or Programs

 I developed some serious vocal health problems while I was pursuing a performance career in opera at a major conservatory.
 My own personal struggles led me to begin seriously examining the way our complex vocal instrument works and the science behind it.
 Now as a doctoral candidate with an emphasis in voice science and health, I’ve been able to develop a strong understanding of how the voice functions.
 One of my greatest joys is being able to pass on that knowledge to Hesston College students so that their vocal gifts are protected and developed in a healthy way.

-Matthew Schloneger joined the music faculty of Hesston College in 2001, where he teaches Private Voice, Class Voice, Class Guitar and Music Theatre Workshop.
-He is chair of the Division of Humanities and directs the Hesston-Bethel Performing Arts series.
+Matthew Schloneger joined the music faculty of Hesston College in 2001, where he teaches Private Voice, Class Voice, Class Guitar and musical theatre.
+He chairs of the Department of Fine Arts and directs the Hesston-Bethel Performing Arts series.

 An active performer in opera and oratorio, Matthew has performed principal roles with Opera Theatre of St. Louis, Operafestival di Roma, Wichita Grand Opera, Opera Kansas, Whitewater Opera, Sorg Opera, Opera for the Young, Opera Theatre of Lucca and others.
 Favorite roles include Nemorino in L’elisir d’amore and Nanki-Poo in The Mikado.
 As a concert artist, he has performed as tenor soloist with the Wichita Symphony Orchestra, the Newton Mid-Kansas Symphony Orchestra, the Messiah Festival of Music and Art in Lindsborg, Kan., the Wichita Choral Society, the Coro Bach di Milano and the Lucca Festival Orchestra (Italy), among others.
 From 1996 to 2000, he served as a cantor at both Hebrew Union College and at St. Mary’s Catholic Church in Cincinnati.
 Matthew performs frequently with The Sunflower Trio, a vocal chamber music trio which includes his wife, violinist Rebecca Schloneger, and HC music professor Ken Rodgers, piano and organ.

-Matthew is a Ph.D. candidate in vocal pedagogy at the University of Kansas, where his research interests have focused on singers’ health.
-In 2012, he received Honorable Mention for the Van Lawrence Fellowship of the National Association of Teachers of Singing (NATS) and the Voice Foundation, honoring one voice teacher nationally each year for excellence in teaching and voice science.
+Matthew’s research interests have focused on singers’ health.
+He is the 2017 winner of the Van Lawrence Fellowship of the National Association of Teachers of Singing (NATS) and the Voice Foundation, honoring one voice teacher nationally each year for excellence in teaching and voice science.
 His research has been published in the Journal of Voice and the International Journal of Research in Choral Singing.
 Refereed research presentations include the Physiology and Acoustics of Singing International Conference 6, the NATS National Conference, the Voice Foundation Symposium, the Phenomenon of Singing International Symposium and the National Association for Music Education National Conference.
 He has studied vocal pedagogy with James Daugherty, Ingo Titze, Richard Miller and Tom Baresel and has studied instructional methods in both classical and musical theatre/pop singing techniques.
 In 2005, he was one of twelve young teachers selected nationally to participate in the NATS Intern Program in Rochester, N.Y., where he studied under the tutelage of NATS National President Jane Dillard.
 While not all students desire to pursue professional singing goals, Matt hopes each student will develop an increased love for vocal music and will develop improved self esteem and confidence through the process of learning to sing and perform for others.